testomatio/examples/webdriverIO/v9/README.md

 ## ⚙️ Configuration

 1. **Configure WebdriverIO:**\
    Edit the `wdio.conf.ts` file to adjust WebdriverIO settings (base URL, timeouts, reporters, etc.).
-Ensure the Allure reporter is enabled.

 2. **Integrate Testomat.io:**\
    The CI/CD pipeline is configured to use the Testomat.io uploader.
 Set the following secrets in your CI environment: